How do I view Discussions as a student?

 View Individual Discussion

-Each discussion displays whether or not it is a graded discussion , the name of the discussion , the date of the last discussion post , the due date (if any) , the number of unread/total posts in the discussion , and whether or not you are subscribed to the discussion .
+Each discussion displays whether or not it is a graded discussion , the name of the discussion , the date on which the last discussion reply was posted , the due date (if any) , the number of unread/total posts in the discussion , and whether or not you are subscribed to the discussion .

 There will also be a peer review icon if a graded discussion has been assigned peer reviews .

 View Availability Dates

 The first dates you may see are the availability dates.
 Your instructor may use availability dates to restrict discussion replies to a specified date range.
 The availability dates are the range of time that the discussion is accessible to you.
 Availability dates also appear on the Assignments page for all discussions with assigned availability dates.

 - If the discussion says Available until [date], you can reply to the discussion until the specified date .